ReluctantHacker/notes/cs/computerScience.md

 When we collect many adders parallel, then we can do multi-bit calculation.
 For example, 0101+0001=0110, using 4 adders to do 4 bit addition, every adder represent a bit.
 The output is 4 bit long, too.

 # Semicondutor
-Because modern computer's calculation unit is full of transistors which is made with semiconductor, we have to talk about it.
+Because modern computer's calculation unit is full of transistors which are generally made with semiconductor, we have to talk about it.

 Basically, a semiconductor is just an insulator whose energy gap is small enough that there are "some" carriers in the higher band at room temperatures on planet Earth.
 When the input voltage is high enough, it would act just like normal conductor.